lelandshir/React-Material-UI/README.md

     - Allow users to enter text into the UI
     - Form props available are similar to basic HTML props such as `required`, `disabled`, `password`, `read only`, `number`, etc...
     - label prop is neat; sets the name and jumps to small when clicked to give space for user input

+### Theme Overrides

+- adding an overrides object to the theme outside of the typography section
+- Plenty of information on this in the Material-UI documentation